melsaka/mediafile/README.md

 ## How To Use

-Before you upload images you must create folder to put images into it, folders are created into '`storage/app/public/media/`' folder by default but you can customize this to create them into `storage/app/public/` folder from the `config/mediafile.php` file.
+Before you upload images you must create a folder to put images into it, folders are created into '`storage/app/public/media/`' folder by default,

+but you can customize this to create them into `storage/app/public/` folder from the `config/mediafile.php` file.

 We can use the `MediaFolder` class to easily create folders like this: